 UNH policy requires charging costs to the appropriate sponsored program when first incurred.
 There are, however, circumstances in which it is appropriate to transfer costs to or from a sponsored program after the costs are initially recorded.
 Additionally, appropriate routine cost redistributions occur during the normal monthly business cycle.

-3.1 Transfers (payroll and non-payroll) initiated 90 days or more after the end of the monthly accounting period of the original transaction posting date.
+4.1 Transfers (payroll and non-payroll) to a federal award initiated 90 days or more after the end of the monthly accounting period of the original transaction posting date.

 Additional approvals are required from Office of the Senior Vice Provost for Research for any: